SuperRich/superrich.github.io/_posts/2025-05-15-my-new-smartwatch.markdown

 categories: tech gadgets
 ---

 I recently got a new smartwatch and I'm absolutely chuffed with it!
 This piece of tech has completely changed how I track my daily activities.
+It is called the Amazfit Active 2.
+When you combine it with the Zepp app on your phone, you can log food and count your daily calories which as a huge fan of food is great for me as I love to eat but when I scan my food now,  Zepps AI tells me - "No pal, that's enough" - well that's great.

 ## Key Features